aniketsaini79/BackendFork/doc/sprint0/process.md

 ### Team Structure
 Our team organized in a team-based, cross-functional manner where each member owns specific technical domains while being part of overarching project decisions.
 We had clearly defined roles based on the strength of each individual and interest:

-- **Frontend Development**: User experience design and React.js
+- **Frontend Development**: User experience design and React.js Setup
-- **Backend Development**: Database design and Node.js API development
+- **Backend Development**: Database design and REST API in Java Setup
-- **Java Microservices**: Analytics services and market data processing
-- **DevOps & Integration**: System architecture and deployment coordination

 ### Tools and Communication
 We selected all-in-one toolkit to support our development process:

-- **Communication**: Discord server for real-time discussion and morning standups
+- **Communication**: Discord server, Whatsapp Group for real-time discussion and morning standups
 - **Project Management**: Trello for recording user stories and sprint planning
 - **Version Control**: GitHub for collaboration on code using feature branch workflow
 - **Documentation**: Shared Google Drive for collaborative document editing